Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Experimental evaluation

 From these experiments, we draw the following lessons.

-Recall that there are \emph{two paradigms for TE models usage} in downstream tasks.
+There are \emph{two paradigms for TE probabilistic models usage} in downstream tasks.
 First, one can consider only positive predictions \(\mathcal{P}^+\), which requires setting a confidence threshold.
 Second, we can consider the whole set of detected tables \(\mathcal{P}\), with their attached confidence scores.
-In the first case, TATR and XY models fit perfectly, and the \(\theta_c\) choice is easy according to Figure~\ref{fig:td-conf}.
-Docling also fits this case, without choosing any threshold.
-In the second case, VGT ensures interpretable and reliable confidence scores.
+In the first case, TATR fits perfectly, and the \(\theta_c\) choice is easy according to Figure~\ref{fig:td-conf} (for example \(\mathcal{P}^+=\mathcal{P}_{0.9}\)).
+Docling and MonkeyOCR also fit this case, without choosing any threshold.
+In the second case, VGT ensures interpretable and reliable confidence scores (Q5).

-The threshold choice \(\theta_c\) impacts VGT and TATR differently.
-TATR with XY achieves higher Precision for high \(\theta_c\).
-XY+TATR-detect's Precision is lower than TATR-detect's (for low thresholds) because there are more predictions with XY-cut; without the 2-top post-processing (recall \autoref{sec:XY-TATR}), there would be even more.